wcgordon1/lamplighter/manuscript/active/ch15_Glassways.md

 At first it was just a sense of wrongness, a feeling that the shadows between the mirrors were deeper than they should be.
 The reflections seemed to lag behind their movements, creating an uncanny moment where Ivy could see herself in a mirror before she'd actually moved into position.

-Then she caught glimpses of motion in the reflected light—darkness that flowed like liquid, pooling in the corners where the mirrors didn't quite reach.
+Then she caught glimpses of motion in the reflected light: darkness that flowed like liquid, pooling in the corners where the mirrors didn't quite reach.
 Not simple shadow, but something that absorbed light without giving it back, creating dead zones in the maze of reflections.

 "There," Rooke said quietly, pointing to a gap between two mirror stacks where the air seemed to shimmer with heat distortion.
 "No, wait.
 There too."

 Ivy followed his gaze and realized what he meant.
-The disturbances weren't isolated—they were connected, part of a larger pattern of wrongness that filled the spaces between the mirrors like fog.
+The disturbances weren't isolated; they were connected, part of a larger pattern of wrongness that filled the spaces between the mirrors like fog.
 The whole tunnel was infested.

 She looked closer and saw it: a shade, feeding on the disrupted Veil energy that seeped through the tunnel walls.
-It was hard to make out clearly—less a distinct shape than a disturbance in the air, like looking at something through water.
+It was hard to make out clearly; less a distinct shape than a disturbance in the air, like looking at something through water.
 But she could see the way it moved, following the currents of breath and warmth that their bodies generated.

 The mirrors were making it worse, she realized.
 Each reflection multiplied the disturbance, creating not just visual echoes but actual duplications of the shade's presence.
 What should have been a single entity was being fractured and amplified by the silvered glass, turning one shade into dozens of partial manifestations.